Go Ahead, Shine - Crosswalk the Devotional - July 31

 Go Ahead.
 Shine.

-“Do everything without complaining or arguing, so that you may become blameless and pure, children of God without fault in a crooked and depraved generation, in which you shine like stars in the universe as you hold out the word of life” Philippians 2:14-16a
+"Do everything without complaining or arguing, so that you may become blameless and pure, children of God without fault in a crooked and depraved generation, in which you shine like stars in the universe as you hold out the word of life" - Philippians 2:14-16

-The quick burning desire to be an astronomer came during year 3 of my college experience.
+The quick-burning desire to be an astronomer came during year three of my college experience.
 That was after philosopher, writer (the first time), and English professor, but before anthropologist, high school teacher, and writer (the second time).
 You can’t blame a guy for wanting to wring every cent out of his scholarships.